 You should review your beneficiary designation periodically to make sure the person you want to receive your death benefit is properly designated.
 For example, if your marital status changes, you should review your beneficiary designation.
 If you marry, your new spouse is automatically the beneficiary with respect to your death benefits as a matter of law.
 However, your divorce will not automatically revoke a beneficiary designation naming your former spouse as your beneficiary.
-You can change your beneficiary at any time (subject to the spousal consent requirement) by submitting a new beneficiary designation form to TIAA.
-You may obtain beneficiary designation forms and, if applicable, spousal consent forms from TIAA.
+You can change your beneficiary at any time (subject to the spousal consent requirement) by following the procedures set forth above under Beneficiary Designation Form.